JuanQuenga/scout/docs/CHROME_STORE_JUSTIFICATIONS.md

 ## Single Purpose Description

-Paymore Lite is a browser extension that provides a command palette, controller testing interface, and productivity tools to enhance the browsing experience.
+Scout is a browser extension that provides a command palette, controller testing interface, and productivity tools to enhance the browsing experience.

 ## Detailed Description